Pit sculpin: Life history

-Geographic Distribution
+Geographic distribution

-Morphology-based misidentification with cryptic species in historical literature led to a long-standing overestimation of the Pit sculpin’s range; however, recent molecular and phylogeographic studies have refined its distribution to the Pit River watershed, a tributary of the upper Sacramento River.
+Morphology-based misidentification with cryptic species in historical literature led to a long-standing overestimation of the Pit sculpin's range; however, recent molecular and phylogeographic studies have refined its distribution to the Pit River watershed, a tributary of the upper Sacramento River.
 Earlier accounts had attributed specimens from across the Sacramento drainage and adjacent basins to Cottus pitensis, largely due to overlapping meristic traits and subtle morphological differences among western Cottus species.
 Advances in genetic analyses, particularly the use of mitochondrial DNA and multilocus sequencing, have since clarified that many of these populations belong instead to closely related taxa such as the riffle sculpin (C. gulosus) and prickly sculpin (C. asper).
-The Pit sculpin’s historical range is believed to have extended into the lower Sacramento Basin, but this distribution was truncated following the construction of Shasta Dam in the 1940s, which formed an impassable barrier between the Pit River and downstream habitats.
+The Pit sculpin's historical range is believed to have extended into the lower Sacramento Basin, but this distribution was truncated following the construction of Shasta Dam in the 1940s, which formed an impassable barrier between the Pit River and downstream habitats.
 In addition to restricting gene flow, impoundment altered temperature regimes, sediment transport, and flow variability, further reducing suitable habitat for the species below the dam.

-Hydrology of the Pit River watershed in Northern California and Southern Oregon.

 Today, C. pitensis is recognized as endemic to the Pit River watershed; a characteristic it shares with the less abundant rough sculpin, Cottus asperrimus.
 Hybridization with sister taxa (C. gulosus and C. asper) is thought to have occurred prior to the species’ confinement above Shasta Dam; however, the frequency, ecological context, and persistence of hybrid lineages remain poorly understood, and it is uncertain whether hybrid-derived populations continue to exist within the lower Sacramento Basin.